mmsaki/mercado_libre_forecasting/README.md

 ## Part 1: Find Unusual Patterns in Hourly Google Search Traffic

-The data science manager asks if the Google search traffic for the company links to any financial events at the company.
-Or, does the search traffic data just present random noise?
-To answer this question, you’ll pick out any unusual patterns in the Google search data for the company, and connect them to the corporate financial events.

-To do so, complete the following steps:

-1. Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
-(During this month, MercadoLibre released its quarterly financial results.)
-Use hvPlot to visualize the results.
+- Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
+   - During this month, MercadoLibre released its quarterly financial results.
+   - Use hvPlot to visualize the results.
 Do any unusual patterns exist?

 ![](./Images/01_2020-05_search_trends.png)

-2. Calculate the total search traffic for the month, and then compare the value to the monthly median across all months.
-Did the Google search traffic increase during the month that MercadoLibre released its financial results?
+- Calculate the total search traffic for the month, and then compare the value to the monthly median across all months.
+- Did the Google search traffic increase during the month that MercadoLibre released its financial results?

 **Answer:** Yes, the median traffic search for may 2020 increased.
 54.0 > 51.0